Voog/eslint-voog/README.md

    If true, enforce the requirement that every import declaration must appear before any other statement in the file.
 Defaults to true.

+### `let-const-on-top`

+Require let and const declarations at the top of their containing scope.
+This rule is currently not configurable.